We take groups of people on short-term, usually three week, summer projects.

 Take your group on a short term trip

-If your Christian Union, cell group, church, work colleagues, students, etc. are looking for ways in which to enrich your experience of God's love, then this may be the opportunity for you.
+If your Church, cell group, Christian union, school or work colleagues are looking for ways in which to enrich your experience of God’s love, then this may be the opportunity for you.
 What will you experience?

 - Different culture, language, food and location.
 The chance to experience a totally new environment.